ahgamut/ahgamut.github.io/_posts/2020-11-24-netpicking-2.md

         return x
 ```

-Having networks follow this template would save a lot of time when writing boilerplate code for
+Having networks follow this template would save time when writing boilerplate code for train/validation/test
-train/validation/test cycles.
-Let's add another simplifying constraint: the neural network DAG should be
+cycles.
+Let's add another simplifying constraint: if the neural network DAG is forced to be a straight line,
-representable as a *sequence* of function calls.
-This means the function calls in the above `forward` method
+the function calls in the `forward` method can be in <u>the same order</u> as the declarations.
+How do I
-can be in <u>the same order</u> as the declarations.
+start designing such a template?

 ### `Jinja2`